 As a result, then BNIA board member Ally O’Grady suggested we form an organized emergency program, and the First Response Team was born.
 The idea is a lot like fire response in our archipelago.
 We are our own custodians, at least for initial response, because we can’t rely on traditional emergency services to reach us promptly, if at all.

 Here’s how the First Response Team works now for medical emergencies.
-All the services provided by local, qualified volunteers using BNIA-supplied equipment:
+All the services are provided by local, qualified volunteers using BNIA-supplied equipment:

-Here’s the most important thing all islanders can do to prepare for a medical emergency: keep your cottage or island identification number and our emergency phone chart in a prominent place where any cottage user can find and use it in an instant!
+Keep your cottage or island identification number and your emergency phone chart in a prominent place where any cottage user can find and use it in an instant!
+Program key numbers into your cell phone contact list.
 And call 911 — that’s the only number needed to get help within minutes.

 For a fire emergency, see this page.